Best Dental Assistant Schools in Kentucky

 2. Ask about externships - These often lead to job offers.

-3. Check financial aid options - Many Kentucky trade schools offer grants and scholarships.
+3. Check payment options - Many Kentucky trade schools offer payment options or employer reimbursement.

 4. Visit the campus - See the lab facilities and talk to instructors.